fargito/devto-articles/blog-posts/2-announcing-event-scout/announcing-event-scout.md

 ![Simple Asynchronous Architecture](./static/simple-asynchronous-architecture.png)

-In this architecture, we have two Lambdas, the first one synchronously triggered by ApiGateway.
-This Lambda then puts an _ORDER_CREATED_ event into EventBridge.
-That event triggers the execution of a second lambda.
+In this architecture, we have two Lambdas.
+The first one is synchronously triggered by ApiGateway.
+It then puts an _ORDER_CREATED_ event into EventBridge.
+That event triggers the execution of a second Lambda.
 Pretty simple, right?

-However, we need to be aware of what could go wrong in our application:
+However, many things could go wrong in our system:

 - our **application** code can behave unexpectedly and fail to send the event